Home » Qualifications Explained

-If you’re looking for an excellent academic foundation to take you on to University study and a successful career, A Levels will suit you.
+If you’re looking for an excellent academic foundation to take you onto University study, A Levels may suit you.

-Vocational study offers more coursework-based learning, a range of hands-on activities and fewer exams.
+Vocational study offers more coursework-based learning, a range of hands-on activities and few exams.

 Advanced Vocational courses are accepted by most Universities as an excellent route into degree-level study and employers across the country recognise the benefits of learning via a Vocational route.

-T Levels are a qualification introduced by the Government that combines academic excellence with significant workplace experience.
+T Levels are qualifications that combine academic excellence with significant workplace experience.

-We offer T Levels in five specialist industry areas: Construction, Digital, Education, Engineering and Healthcare Science.
-Your T Level studies will ensure you have a thorough grounding in the core principles of your subject, taught in our laboratories, workshops and learning spaces at College.
-You will also gain in-depth professional skills training and additional career-specific learning in your chosen specialism and a placement in a relevant workplace for 315 hours, where you will put your skills and knowledge into practice.
+T Level studies will ensure you have a thorough grounding in the core principles of your subject, taught in our laboratories, workshops and learning spaces.
+You will gain in-depth professional skills training and additional career-specific learning in your chosen specialism and a placement in a relevant workplace for 315 hours, where you will put your skills and knowledge into practice.

-T Levels can open the door to University study as they are a Level 3 qualification (as are A Levels and Advanced Vocational qualifications); a Higher Level Apprenticeship or a successful career.
+T Levels can open the door to university study as they are a Level 3 qualification; a Higher Level Apprenticeship or a successful career.

 T Levels take two years to complete and entry requirements are dependent upon your chosen subject.